openmpf/openmpf.github.io/docs/docs/Node-Guide.md

         Active: active (running) since Tue 2018-05-22 14:29:05 EDT; 18min ago

 Your spare node is now running and should be able to join the OpenMPF cluster within a minute.

->**NOTE**: If you have more than on OpenMPF cluster running a compatible version of OpenMPF, you can follow the above instructions, starting at step 6, to configure the spare node to run on a different cluster.
-The first cluster's WFM will remember the spare node's configuration.
-If and when it joins the cluster again, the WFM will send it commands to start the previously configured services.
-As far as the first cluster is concerned, the spare node is simply offline.

 # Verifying that a Spare Node is Connected